Forward Structure#

 Upstream discharge

-Same as lag0 upstream discharge, see LAG0 Upstream Discharge
+Same as lag0 upstream discharge, see LAG0 Upstream Discharge.

 Note